Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 Early user testing revealed that many learners didn’t realize they should speak aloud or if their audio was being picked up.

-We redesigned it to feel more natural and intuitive—like a real video meeting.
+I redesigned it to feel more natural and intuitive—like a real video meeting.

 • Simplified the layout to remove unnecessary UI elements